Nahor/sseClock/README.md

 ### Stopping

 * From a terminal, use `Ctrl+C`
-* When launch from Windows Explorer, kill the app using the Task Manager
+* When launch from Windows Explorer or automatically during boot, kill the app using the Task Manager

 ## Logs

-In case of issues, logs are located in temporary directory:
+In case of issues, logs are located in the temporary directory:

 * `C:\Users\<user>\AppData\Local\Temp\sseClock.log` when the application is
   started directly from Windows.